We've independently reviewed this article to make sure it's as accurate as we can make it.

-But that’s just the short answer.
+That’s the short answer, anyway.
 Keep reading, and I’ll provide you with the list of reasons why your thermostat is blinking.
 And tell you what you need to do to fix the issue (though this may involve calling a pro).

 If only a thermostat could talk to us and tell us exactly what the problem is without making us play a guessing game.